Labbeti/OWLL/README.md

   * Remove some ontologies :
     * Non-english ontologies "IT_study1.owl" and "leo.owl" from OPD.
     * Ontology with unreadable object properties "protege.owl".
-  * Regenerate OPD with 147 ontologies.
+  * Regenerate OPD with 147 ontologies and 4551 triples.
   * Up Owlready2 version 0.17 to 0.18.

 * Indev 0.1.12 (06/06/19)